Boris-Barboris/dpeq/README.md

         /*
         formatCode property actually calls the number conversion code (bigendian to x86 little-endian) wich gets you a nice native number to read.
-Strings, like in most demarshalling functions, are not reallocated and span the memory of the original message, received from the socket.
+Strings, like in most deserialization functions, are not reallocated and span the memory of the original message, received from the socket.
         */